 This position is based at Virginia Tech's main Blacksburg, Virginia campus.

 The successful candidate is expected to contribute to the broader research and educational mission of the ECE Department.
-The successful candidate will be expected to develop and maintain a vigorous, nationally recognized funded research program, teach undergraduate and graduate courses, and participate in department, college, and/or university service and outreach activities.
+The successful candidate will be expected to develop and maintain a vigorous, nationally recognized funded research program, teach undergraduate and graduate courses, conduct curriculum development, and participate in department, college, and/or university service and outreach activities.

 - A Ph.D. in electrical engineering, computer engineering, or a closely related field, earned prior to employment

 - Evidence of potential for excellence in research, scholarship, and teaching in wireless communications and/or networking.
 Areas of special emphasis include Cognitive Radio and Cognitive Networks

 - Ability to articulate a coherent agenda of collaborative research and scholarship and to identify potential funding sources to support research

 - Interest or experience in mentoring undergraduate and graduate students in research